pqabelian/abelian-sdk-go-demo/README.md

 make clean
 ```

-Note that In the building process, the OpenSSL library is linked statically on macOS and dynamically on Linux.
+Note that in the building process, the OpenSSL library is linked statically on macOS and dynamically on Linux.
 Therefore, to run the compiled binaries on another machine, it is required to have the OpenSSL library installed on Linux while it is not required on macOS.

 ## 3. Run the demo application